Chart Color Schemes

 Tatura has a typical household mix, with a lower-than-average median household size

 Family households constitute 67.9% of all households, including 27.0% couples with children, 29.7% couples without children, and 10.2% single parent families.
-Non-family households comprise the remaining 32.1%, with lone person households at 29.3% and group households making up 2.4%.
-The median household size is 2.4 people, which is smaller than the Rest of Vic. average of 2.5.
+Non-family households account for 32.1%, with lone person households at 29.3% and group households making up 2.4%.
+The median household size is 2.4 people, smaller than the Rest of Vic. average of 2.5.

 Frequently Asked Questions - Households